Saint-Pol-de-Léon Cathedral: The south transept

-The Rose window
+Rose window

 Rose window.
 At the centre of the rose is a representation of the "Trinity".
 At the base of the window lancets depict Jesus' arrest, Jesus in front of Pontius Pilate, Jesus being mocked and beaten ("la Dérision"), the journey to Calvary, the crucifixion and the descent from the cross.

 This window was the work of the Lobin glass painting workshop in Tours and dates to 1873.
-At the heart of the window is a depiction of the "Holy Trinity" and around this image are eight depictions of angels playing various musical instruments and in a ring around these eight depictions are a further sixteen depictions of prophets, martyrs and saints either singing or playing instruments.
-A veritable celestial choir!
-Six panels at the base of the window depict, from left to right, Judas' kiss of betrayal, Jesus in front of Pontius Pilate, Jesus being mocked, Jesus on the journey to Calvary, the crucifixion and the descent from the cross.
-Beneath this window are two enfeus.
-That on the left bears the coat of arms of the Kersauzon family and the enfeu on the right bears the coat of arms of Louet-Kersauzon and the coat of arms of Kergorlay.
-In this area is another enfeu with a marble plaque reading "Cy gist le corps de dame Marguerite Bréhant, dame de Lavergat, more le 18e jour d'août 1713, pries pour le repos de son âme".
+The window was a gift from some Saint-Pol-de-Léon clerics.
+At the heart of the window is a depiction of the Holy Trinity and around this image are eight depictions of angels playing various musical instruments and in a ring around these eight depictions are a further sixteen depictions of prophets, martyrs and saints either singing or playing instruments.
+Six panels at the base of the window depict the Passion.
+Beneath this window are two tomb niches.
 Here one can see a small door which was at one time used to access the cemetery which once surrounded the cathedral.
-Near to this rose window is an altar in white marble dedicated to the Sacré-Coeur.
-In the transept vaulting are four écus carrying the coats of arms of some of the families who contributed to the construction and ornamentation of the transept, the Plessis family, the family of Lescoët Barbier, the Richard family and the Chavignés.
-The window was a gift from some Saint-Pol-de-Léon clerics.
+Near to this rose window is an altar in white marble dedicated to the Sacred Heart.